 Place your article, essay, blog post or e-book within a larger context.

 If you're writing a how-to piece about conclusions, connect the ability to write conclusions to the advancement of one's career by saying, "Your clients will appreciate the skill that you have in wrapping up your copy, and will hire you again and again."

 Switch gears, and approach the other side of an argument.

-For example, you could conclude an article about writer's rates by saying, "Then again, some very good writers prefer not to earn a living through their craft, and prefer being hobbyists, and that's perfectly fine, too."
+For example, you could conclude an article about writer's rates by saying, "Then again, some very good writers prefer not to earn a living through their craft, and prefer being hobbyists, and that's perfectly fine."

 17 Ways to Write a Conclusion for an Article

-Conclusions to news articles (of any kind of articles for that matter) are important because they wrap up the story and comfortably tell the reader that they've reached the end.
+Conclusions to news articles—or any kind of article for that matter—are important because they wrap up the story and comfortably tell the reader that they've reached the end.
 Think about any news story or op-ed piece that you thought was well-written and you'll notice it ended with an important or interesting piece of information.